All through my childhood, my mother kept telling me about God … and confusing me.

 And when Saul of Tarsus and his Pagan disciples got hold of Jesus and Christ, they just had to put the two together and add a Pagan Last Supper, a short second life and a to-be-continued third life as the Messiah.
 In his ministry, the evangelist Saul was adamant about all his pronouncements concerning God and his presumed only-begotten son, Jesus.
 Unlike the rest of us, Saul/Paul was apparently privy to unimpeachable sources concerning even the minutiae of “correct” faith.

 And yet Saul’s God — and he — thought disease was caused by sin.
 His God — and he — decided on a new “covenant” which broke old ties to Judaism — which had, for the most part, rejected him and his dogma.
-The “new” covenant allowed his Pagan followers to now be the “chosen” ones and God — and Saul of Tarsus — changed their minds and put blind credulity ahead of having a Jewish mother as the attribute best rewarded by God.
+The “new” covenant allowed his Pagan followers to now be the “chosen” ones and God — and Saul of Tarsus — changed their minds and put blind credulity ahead of having a Jewish mother as the attribute best rewarded by this reimagined God.

 I would add a section here about Islam except I don’t know much about Islam except that Jesus of Nazareth is, like Muhammad, one of Allah’s prophets and that credulity and genuflection seem to have again been favored over rationality, tolerance or humility.